 Food and beverages are the most common gift in this period, but electronics and clothing come in close behind them.
 Many Chinese consumers tend to ship gifts directly to their friends and family.
-This is due to a large amount of travel that takes place during this period.
+This is due to a huge volume of Chinese outbound tourism during this period.

 Online platforms such as Alibaba and JD have the most customers in this period.
 According to research, there was around $124 billion (US) in online and offline sales for food and retail products.

 According to China Union, there were also around $68 million (US) online payments made online during the holiday.

 Chinese New Year is a great opportunity for established businesses in China to gain more market share through promotions.

 How You Can Capitalize On Chinese Shopping Days-

 In order to make the most of these shopping holidays, you should establish your brand before you begin to advertise for the different promotions you may be offering.